 That being said, you’ll need oil for the cake.
 And a few other basics like cocoa powder, sugar, flour, and eggs.
 Hot water is also a must.
 Remember why?
 The hot liquid encourages the cocoa powder to bloom and dissolve.
 When I make chocolate cake, I usually reach for hot coffee (instead of hot water) because coffee accentuates the chocolate favor– but that’s not as crucial here.
 Because we’re just crumbling the cake and mixing with chocolate frosting!

 By the way, you can totally enjoy this chocolate cake on its own.
 If you ever need a single layer chocolate cake– use this guy.
 It’s so good.
 Like, italicize and bold good.
 Deep and dark chocolate flavor.
 Super moist.
 Super rich.
-Top with chocolate buttercream, peanut butter frosting, or red wine chocolate ganache. (!!!)
+Top with chocolate buttercream, whipped cream, peanut butter frosting, or red wine chocolate ganache.

 What was a little more difficult than testing the perfect single layer chocolate cake was figuring out how much frosting I needed.
 Too much frosting and the cake pops are wet and greasy.
 Too little frosting and you won’t have enough to bind the cake crumbles.
 I have the perfect amount of frosting you’ll need.
 It’s not much because the chocolate cake is already so moist.